Goobacks

-"Goobacks" is the seventh episode of the eighth season of the animated television series South Park, and the 118th overall episode of the series.
+"Goobacks" is the seventh episode of the eighth season of the animated television series South Park.
+The 118th overall episode of the series, it originally aired on Comedy Central in the United States on April 28, 2004.
 In production order it is the season's sixth episode.
-It originally aired on Comedy Central in the United States on April 28, 2004.

 In the episode, people from a poverty-stricken future year of 3045 travel back in time to find work, via a recently discovered time portal.
 When the boys try to earn some extra money, the time-traveling immigrants are willing to do the same work for next to nothing, causing the boys to lose their jobs.
 This affects the town's economy and the employment of the original occupants.

 "Goobacks" serves as a satire of illegal immigration, and mocks both sides of the debate concerning it.
-The episode is widely remembered as the origin of the catchphrase "They took our jobs!".
+The episode is widely-remembered as the origin of the catchphrase "They took our jobs!".

 Plot

 Early in the morning, a mysterious man appears in South Park, entering from some kind of portal.
 Unfamiliar with his surroundings, he is hit lightly by a car.
 After shovelling snow, Stan, Kyle, Cartman and Kenny watch a report on CNN about the mysterious arrival.
 The mysterious person, who has come from over a thousand years in the future, is looking for work because of the overpopulation and poverty in his time, and he learns that the money that he earns in the 21st century will be enough to feed his family in 3045.
 Soon enough, large numbers of immigrants begin to come through the portal.
-The future people are described by CNN as "a hairless, uniform mix of all races" with the same skin color, while their language is a guttural mixture of all world languages; also, the immigrants are referred to as "Goobacks" due to having some kind of goo attached to them after exiting the portal (a satire of the modern slur "Wetbacks" referring to Mexican immigrants).
+The future people are described by CNN as "a hairless, uniform mix of all races" with the same skin color, while their language is a guttural mixture of all world languages; also, the immigrants are referred to as "Goobacks" due to having some kind of goo on them after exiting the portal (a satire of the modern slur "wetbacks" referring to Mexican immigrants), and also because they "go back" in time to the present.
 As the boys return to offer to shovel snow again the next day, they find that the newly arrived time-immigrants have shoveled all driveways on the street for very low pay.
 As the immigrants are willing to accept jobs for that kind of pay, the original workers throughout South Park are replaced, thus resulting in massive unemployment throughout the town.